-At a bond election held on November 3, 2009 within the District, voters of the District authorized the issuance of \$44,000,000 principal amount of unlimited tax bonds for the purpose of constructing roads and related improvements and refunding such bonds.
+At an election held on May 10, 2008 (the "Election"), the voters of the District authorized the issuance of an aggregate of \$68,550,000 principal amount of unlimited tax bonds for the purpose of constructing or acquiring a water, sanitary sewer and storm drainage system.
 The Bonds are being issued pursuant to such authorization.
+See "Issuance of Additional Debt" below and "INVESTMENT CONSIDERATIONS-Future Debt."